saltstack/salt-user-guide/docs/topics/style-guide.rst

 ..
 Note::
     Not all the documentation you read at Salt will be perfect in following these guidelines.
-Treat this document as the rules we aspire to follow and that we will correct any documentation not following these rules as we are made aware of it.
-If you notice a style guide inconsistency, you are always welcome to open a new issues explaining the problem.
+Treat this document as the guidelines we aspire to follow, not as a direct promise to perfectly comply with this guide in all Salt documentation.

+    If we discover Salt documentation that is not following these rules as we are made aware of it.
+If you notice a style guide inconsistency, you are always welcome and encouraged to open a new issue explaining the problem.

 Intended audience and scope